An estimated 54.4 million adults in the United States are affected by some form of arthritis.

-The Physical Activity Implementation Guide provides strategies and implementation tools for a six sectors that play a crucial role in promoting and sustaining physical activity for adults with arthritis.
-For each sector there are recommended strategies, resources, and tools are provided.
+The Physical Activity Implementation Guide provides strategies and implementation tools for six sectors that play a crucial role in promoting and sustaining physical activity for adults with arthritis.
+For each sector, there are recommended strategies, resources, and tools are provided.
 Click on your sector today to learn how you can help increase physical activity for adults with arthritis.
 You can also view the complete policy guide in the Environmental and Policy Strategies to Increase Physical Activity for Adults with Arthritis.

 - Community and Public Health

 - Health Care